The Victim

 ## The Unwavering Support

-Throughout his life, I have showered him with unwavering love and support, standing by him during both the joyful moments and the challenging times.
-I have consistently advocated for him at every turn, whether it involved seeking help from qualified professionals to address his needs or navigating the complex challenges that arise from his behavior.
-My dedication to his well-being has been steadfast, and I have poured my heart into ensuring that he has access to the resources and guidance he requires.
-I have invested countless hours researching options, attending meetings, and engaging with therapists who could provide him with the tools necessary for growth and improvement.
-However, despite this unwavering support and commitment, he continues to treat my husband and me with a profound sense of disdain.
-Often, he dismisses our efforts as inadequate, which can be incredibly disheartening.
-It feels as though no matter how much we give, it is never enough to earn his respect or appreciation.
-This recurring pattern of behavior raises troubling questions in my mind.
-Sometimes, I find myself questioning whether he genuinely loves us or if he simply views us as a means to an end—an accessible resource to fulfill his needs when it suits him.
-This notion is not only painful but also deeply troubling, as it adds to the emotional burden I carry.
-The thought that our relationship may be more transactional than I had hoped weighs heavily on my heart and mind.
-As I grapple with these feelings, I am forced to confront the reality of our interactions.
-I wonder if the love I have extended has been met with indifference, or if it has simply been taken for granted.
-It is difficult to reconcile the affection I feel for him with the apparent lack of reciprocity.
-This imbalance creates an emotional turmoil that is hard to navigate.
-I find myself yearning for a connection that feels genuine and mutual, yet I am often met with resistance or apathy.
-The struggle to maintain a loving relationship in the face of such challenges is exhausting, and I often wonder what more I can do to bridge this growing divide.
-The complexity of these emotions leaves me feeling vulnerable and questioning the very foundation of our relationship, as I seek to understand where we truly stand with one another.
+I've always been there for him, showering him with love and support through the good times and the tough ones.
+I've had his back every step of the way, whether it meant getting help from the right professionals or dealing with the challenges that come with his behavior.
+My dedication to his well-being has been rock solid, and I've put my heart into making sure he has the resources and guidance he needs.
+I've spent countless hours looking into options, going to meetings, and working with therapists to give him the tools to grow and improve.
+But despite all this support and commitment, he still treats my husband and me with a lot of disdain.
+He often brushes off our efforts as not good enough, which is really disheartening.
+It feels like no matter how much we give, it's never enough to earn his respect or appreciation.
+This pattern makes me wonder if he truly loves us or just sees us as a convenient way to get what he needs.
+It's a painful and troubling thought that adds to the emotional burden I carry.
+The idea that our relationship might be more about convenience than genuine connection weighs heavily on me.
+As I deal with these feelings, I have to face the reality of our interactions.
+I question if the love I've given has been met with indifference or just taken for granted.
+It's tough to match the affection I have for him with the lack of reciprocity I feel.
+This imbalance stirs up emotional turmoil that's hard to handle.
+I long for a connection that's real and mutual, but I'm often met with resistance or apathy.
+Trying to keep a loving relationship alive amidst these challenges is exhausting, and I often wonder what more I can do to close this growing gap.
+These complex emotions leave me feeling vulnerable and questioning the very foundation of our relationship as I try to figure out where we truly stand with each other.

 ## The Preference for His Father